Child protection policy statement

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Child Protection/ Safeguarding Lead is Mrs C Griffin (Head teacher).
-Our Deputy Lead is Mrs ML Hunt and Mrs Watson - who is also our online safety champion.
+Our Child Protection/ Safeguarding Lead is Mr S Kearon (Head teacher).
+Our Deputy Lead is Mrs Watson - who is also our Data Protection Officer.